excellalabs/modern-java/README-chapter-02.md

 Analogy: goAndBuy to goAndDo

-Example of evolving code to be more flexible for changing requirements
+Examples of evolving code to be more flexible for changing requirements

-2.1 - Gradually improving into our first exercise 2.1.3 - we've all probably seen this
+- 2.1 - Gradually improving into our first exercise
+- 2.1.3 - we've all probably seen this
-2.2 - find a better level of abstraction
+- 2.2 - find a better level of abstraction

 *Predicates*